-Development: Although the scarp footslopes contain many village settlements and a good communication network, the current designation of the area as an AONB and, if confirmed, its future designation as a National Park, is likely to continue to limit pressure for built development.
+Development: Although the scarp footslopes contain many village settlements and a good communication network, the current designation of the area as an AONB and the final designation as a National Park, is likely to continue to limit pressure for built development.
 Although extensive development is not envisaged, the character of these villages could be eroded by incremental small scale changes.